 For visitors and staff, the Riviera Maya Eco Park is a magical place where nature shines in all its glory and now this paradise offers more unique moments close to nature.

 These encounters with nature were once only available to the staff that worked with the fauna of the park.
 However, these activities are now open to those who visit this paradise and want to observe and assist in the special care these animals receive.
 Due to the nature of the activity, there is a limited capacity, it is therefore advised that those interested register upon arrival.

 Part of the activities that visitors can enjoy is a walk with flamingos, observe ducks trail past, feed a jaguar, help sea turtle caregivers feed the turtles, help butterflies on their first flight, and observe the red macaws during their flight practice.

 Rescuing Mexico’s Nature

-All the animals that visitors observe in the park are the byproduct of breeding program effots that seeks to preserve these endangered species.
-Withtin Xcaret Park there are also animals that have been rescued from hard conditions such as the manatees, monkeys and some sea turtles.
+All the animals that visitors observe in the park are the byproduct of breeding program efforts that seek to preserve these endangered species.
+Within Xcaret Park, there are also animals that have been rescued from hard conditions such as manatees, monkeys, and some sea turtles.
 Xcaret has the only Sea Turtle Hospital in Mexico.

 At the same time, the Red Macaw Breeding Program has an average annual birth of 120 species.
 In 2013, Xcaret’s dreams to began repopulating the jungles of Mexico and return the scarlet macaw to the skies finally took flight starting in the state of Chiapas, where the species has been extinct for more than 70 years.
-To this day, the reintroduction program has had a 100 percent survival rate thanks to strategic alliances with the Autonomous University of Mexico , the Aluxes Park in Palenque and organization Acajungla AC.
+To this day, the reintroduction program has had a 100 percent survival rate thanks to strategic alliances with the Autonomous University of Mexico, the Aluxes Park in Palenque, and the organization Acajungla AC.